jorisstander/PostureCheck/README.md

 ## Demo

 https://user-images.githubusercontent.com/25158146/215510505-edc1ff39-2027-44c7-8737-72e7b663e1f8.mp4
+This demo demonstrates that excessive neck or torso inclination can trigger the program to send an SMS.
+A frame is considered bad if neck inclination exceeds 29 degrees or torso inclination exceeds 19 degrees.
+Based on FPS, the program calculates the duration of poor posture and takes action.

 ## Process Outline
 As I spend significant time on my computer, it's crucial for me to maintain good posture.
 This led me to come up with an idea to solve this problem for myself.
 I began exploring potential solutions and came across the concept of body pose tracking.
 It is commonly used in yoga to ensure proper alignment in poses and during workouts to ensure exercises are done correctly.
 This technology was an ideal fit for my idea, and so I delved deeper into researching body pose tracking.